btf7/6502-Emulator/README.md

 ## TODO

 - Add all unofficial opcodes
-- Add workaround to Windows feature where grabbing the window freezes the thread
 - Render at native framerate (vsync) instead of at 1ms intervals

 ## Useful 6502 Sources